hye1ee/My-SelfieRoom/README.md

 ### My Selfie Room

 is a web-based online photobooth where you can take y2k aesthetic photos.
 It provides 3 polaroid styles of frame with different fonts.
-You can take photo on 5 different virtual backgrounds by Mediapipe machine learnign APIs.
+You can take photo on 5 different virtual backgrounds by Mediapipe machine learning APIs.

 <img src="./src/assets/readme-main.png" alt="drawing" width="70%"/>
 <img src="./src/assets/readme-frame.png" alt="drawing" width="70%"/>